crashtestbrandt/AIDD/TEMPLATES.md

 ## Status
 Proposed | Accepted | Deprecated | Superseded by ADR-XXX

+> Include date and decision owner; keep ADRs immutable after “Accepted” (create a new ADR to change course).

 ## Context
 What problem are we trying to solve?
 What constraints or forces are shaping the decision?